-- 1.1.2.1 The regular business meetings of the Council shall be held on the first and third Tuesday of each month at the hour of six p.m. or at such other time as may be designated on the agenda giving notice of the business meeting and posted at the same time and in the same manner as required by State law.
-Regular closed session meetings of the Council shall be held on the first and third Tuesday of each month at the hour of five p.m. or at such other time as may be designated on the same agenda giving notice of the business meeting.
+- 1.1.2.1.
+The regular business meetings of the Council shall be held on the first and third Tuesday of each month at the hour of five-thirty p.m.
+(5:30 p.m.) or at such other time as may be designated on the agenda giving notice of the business meeting and posted at the same time and in the same manner as required by State law.
+Regular closed session meetings of the Council shall be held on the first and third Tuesday of each month at the hour of four-thirty p.m.
+(4:30 p.m.) or at such other time as may be designated on the same agenda giving notice of the business meeting.
 In the event that a regular meeting of the council falls on a legal holiday, then the regular meeting shall be held at the same place and time on the next succeeding working day (Ord.
-1623) - 1.1.2.2 Regular meetings shall be held in the Council Chamber, 990 Palm Street, in the City of San Luis Obispo.
+1623) - 1.1.2.2.
+Regular meetings shall be held in the Council Chamber, 990 Palm Street, in the City of San Luis Obispo.
 (Ord.
-677) - 1.1.2.3 It shall be the policy of the City Council to complete meetings, including closed sessions, by 11:00 p.m. unless a majority of the Council elects to continue past the adjournment hour.
-If at the hour of 11:00 p.m. the City Council has not concluded its business, the Council will review the balance of the agenda and determine whether to extend the meeting beyond the hour of 11:00 p.m., continue any remaining items, or adjourn the meeting to another date and time. - 1.1.2.4 A regular meeting may be cancelled by a majority vote of the Council.
+677) Council meetings will also be streamed via teleconference when held in City Hall only. - 1.1.2.3.
+It shall be the policy of the City Council to complete meetings, including closed sessions, by 11:00 p.m. unless a majority of the Council elects to continue past the adjournment hour.
+If at the hour of 11:00 p.m. the City Council has not concluded its business, the Council will review the balance of the agenda and determine whether to extend the meeting beyond the hour of 11:00 p.m., continue any remaining items, or adjourn the meeting to another date and time. - 1.1.2.4.
+A regular meeting may be canceled by a majority vote of the Council.